GPU-Accelerated Computation of Vietoris-Rips Persistence Barcodes: Computation

 The construction stage can be optimized \cite{bauer2019ripser, hylton2017performance, maria2014gudhi, gudhi:urm, zomorodian2010fast}.
 Furthermore, all existing persistent homology software efforts are based on the standard algorithm\cite{adams2011javaplex, bauer2019ripser, bauer2014distributed, bauer2017phat, henselman2016eirene, maria2014gudhi, Morozov, zhang2019hypha}.

-\subsubsection{The Coboundary Matrix}
+\subsection{The Coboundary Matrix}

+A coboundary matrix consists of coboundaries (each column is made up of the cofacets of the corresponding simplex) where the columns/simplices are ordered in reverse to the order given in Section \ref{sec: filtration-order} (see ~\cite{de2011dualities}).

+In Proposition 4.3.5 of \cite{zhang2025computing}, we show that it is possible to compute the standard matrix reduction of Algorithm \ref{alg:standard-algorithm} on the anti-transposed boundary matrix, or coboundary matrix, $[\partial]^{T}_{anti}$.
+We call this ``computing cohomology" since for every $p\geq 0$ the standard algorithm is iterating through $p$-cochains from the dual of the $p$-chain vector space $C_p(\textsf{Rips}(X))$.

 We compute cohomology~\cite{de2011persistent, de2011dualities, dey2014computing} in Ripser++, like in Ripser, for performance reasons specific to Rips filtrations mentioned in~\cite{bauer2019ripser} which will be reviewed in Section \ref{sec: ripser-original}.
-Thus we introduce the coboundary matrix of a simplex-wise filtration.
-This is defined as the matrix of coboundaries (each column is made up of the cofacets of the corresponding simplex) where the columns/simplices are ordered in reverse to the order given in Section \ref{sec: filtration-order} (see ~\cite{de2011dualities}).
+The memory allocation needed to represent a sparse column-store matrix is lowered when using a coboundary matrix instead of a boundary matrix.
+This is because there are at most ${n_0 \choose p+2}$ number of $(p+1)$-dimensional simplices (sparsely represented rows) and only ${n_0 \choose p+1}$ $p$-dimensional simplices (columns).
+Excessive memory allocation can furthermore become a bottleneck to total execution time.

 If certain columns can be zeroed/cleared \cite{chen2011persistent} in the coboundary matrix, we will still denote the cleared matrix as a coboundary matrix since the matrix reduction does nothing on zero columns (see Algorithm \ref{alg:standard-algorithm}).

-\section{Computational Structure in Ripser, a Review}
+\subsection{Computational Structure in Ripser, a Review}

 The sequential computation in Ripser follows the two stages given in Algorithm \ref{alg:standard-algorithm}, with the two stages computed for each dimension's persistence in increasing order.
 This computation is further optimized with four key ingredients \cite{bauer2019ripser}.
 We use and build on top of all of these four optimizations for high performance, which are: